mozillascience/studyGroup/README.md

  1. **Make yourself an account on GitHub.** The free one is just fine.
  2. **Fork this repository.** Up in the top right corner of this page, there's a button that says 'Fork'; press it!
 This makes your very own copy of all this stuff in your space on GitHub; when the copy is done, GitHub will automatically take you there.
  3. **Turn on the Issue Tracker.** An issue tracker is a message board GitHub sets up for every repository; you'll use it to post information about your event and talk to your participants.
-To turn it on, click on 'Settings' in the right sidebar of your repo, and then click the checkbox beside 'Issues'.
-Now head back to your repo by clicking on the big `studyGroup` at the top of the page.
+To turn it on:
+   - click on 'Settings' in the right sidebar of your repo;
+   - click the checkbox beside 'Issues';
+   - head back to your repo by clicking on the big `studyGroup` at the top of the page.
+ 4. **Edit the `_config.yml` file** in your new repository:
+   - click on `_config.yml`;
- 4. **Edit the `_config.yml` file** in your new repository.
-To do this, click on `_config.yml`, then click on the little pencil near the top right.
-There are instructions right in the file on how to edit it.
-When you're done, press the green 'Commit Changes' button at the bottom of the page.
+   - click on the little pencil near the top right;
+   - follow the instructions in the file on how to edit it;
+   - when you're done, press the green 'Commit Changes' button at the bottom of the page.

 That's it, you're done!
 You can see your new website at `http://yourUserName.github.io/studyGroup/`, where `yourUserName` is the user name you signed up for GitHub with.
 If this is your first time making a webpage on GitHub, it might take 30 minutes for things to percolate through their computers - don't worry, it's all good, check back later and your website should be up and running.